 Party membership is often cited as being uniformly in decline across European democracies.
-Based on results from a study of 47 parties in six European countries between 1960 and 2010, Ann-Kristin Kölln writes that while this is true for some parties, it is by no means true for all.
+Based on results from a study of 47 parties in the UK and five other European countries between 1960 and 2010, Ann-Kristin Kölln writes that while this is true for some parties, it is by no means true for all.
 She notes that almost a quarter of the parties contained in her study did not lose members over the observed period, with newer parties more likely to experience membership growth than older, more consolidated parties.

 Almost all political parties in modern democracies take pride in a large membership size.
 Members are desirable for financial, organisational, programmatic, and legitimacy reasons.
 And yet, research shows that party membership has been declining across European democracies throughout the past decades.
 For example, a recent House of Commons research paper states that less than 1 per cent of the British electorate is enrolled in a political party today; in 1983, it was still 3.8 per cent.